kaspermunch/PopulationGenomicsCourse/Exercises/Fstatistics/README.md

 # vcfR exercises

 ## Data
 In this exercise we will analyse a vcf-file like the one you created yourselves last week.
 We will only use R so you can do the analyses on your own machine this week.
-The vcf-file is called `chr2_135_145.vcf.gz` and you can download it from Materials/Week3 on blackboard.
+However, in order to practice more how to get data from the cluster, you will have to fetch the files we will use from there.
+The paths are the following:

+- vcf file: /home/meritxell/chr2_135_145.vcf.gz
+- annotation file: /home/meritxell/sample_infos_accessionnb.csv

+The vcf file contains the variants called for 28 individuals from different regions across the globe.
+It is the same type of file we obtained as an output when running Platypus but with more individuals so we can study population genetics' summary statistics from the variants called.
+The annotation file is needed to provide more information for each of the samples in the vcf file.

 ## Useful links
 In this exercise we will be using two very useful packages: `dplyr` and `ggplot`.
 The learning curve can be quite steep, but once you learn it, it becomes very natural and useful! :)